Abhishek2077/MiniBank/README.md

 ### 2. Set Up the Database
 1. Open **SQL Server Management Studio (SSMS)** and connect to your local SQL instance.
-2. Open the `Database/setup.sql` file from the project in SSMS.
+2. Open the `setup.sql` file from the project in SSMS.
 3. Execute the entire script.
    - This will create the **MiniBankDB** database, all required tables, and all stored procedures.